nathanroberts/nathanroberts.github.io/work/voia.md

 permalink: /work/voia/
 ---

+{: .f4-l .lh-copy .dark-gray .hilite .br2 .dib .ph1}
+Still working on this case study.
+Should have something up this week :)

-{: .mt5}
+{: .mb2 .mt4}
-## Income and Asset Verification
+### Overview

 {: .f4-l .lh-copy .dark-gray .mb4}
 We're exploring some user flows and features for leveraging data to verify income and assets in lending.
-These few screens are part of a larger exploration demonstrating a user being presented with the ability to verify their income and assets in a digital loan process (an online mortgage application, for example).
+These few screens are part of a larger exploration demonstrating a user being presented with the ability to verify their income and assets in a digital loan process, like a mortgage application.

 {: .wider}
 ![Find your FI](/assets/img/experian/verification-01.jpg "Find your FI"){: .mb2 .mt2}